cmpi66/ansible-bootstrap/README.md

 - gnupg pass init and mw setup: This can't be automated, so moving the gnupg dir also can't be automated

+- aur packages: Ill build them after I log in so I can see the output.